AK-Homberger/NMEA2000-Data-Sender/README.md

 - The Engine RPM is measured on connction "W" of the generator.

 The Engine RPM is measured with a PC900V optocoupler device (http://www.simandl.cz/stranky/elektro/fastsci/soubory/pc900v.pdf)
-This device plus the 2K rsistor and the 1N4007 diode) translates the signal from "W" connction o generator to ESP32 pin 23.
+This device plus the 2K resistor and the 1N4007 diode) translates the signal from "W" connction o generator to ESP32 pin 23.
-Ther is a RPM difference between generator and diesel engine.
+There is a RPM difference between generator and diesel engine RPM.
 The calibration value has to be set in the program.

+12 Volt is transformed to 5 Volt with a step-down converter (D24V10F5 , https://www.pololu.com/product/2831)
+CAN bus transceiver is a SN65HVD230, https://www.waveshare.com/wiki/SN65HVD230_CAN_Board)

 Further updates will follow.